vagnerlucas/resume/README.md

 **System Analyst** - Instituto Educar (Salvador, Bahia, Brazil) - 2015 - Actual

-Primary responsibilities include lead a team to design, develop and mantain a variety of products using:
+Primary responsibilities include leading a team to design, develop and maintain a variety of products using:

 * OO techniques with C# .NET MVC (WebAPI), Angular JS